NikeVir/roobafi/README.md

 # Rooba Finance Frontend Role

 ## Name - Nikhil Yadav
 ## My self nikhil and i am a full stack web developer and blockchain enthusiast.
-I have more than 1 years of experience in web3.0. *Doing Internship at Autonomint ## (DEFI STABLE COIN PROTOCOL) *Experienced with DEX
+I have more than a year of experience in web3.0. *Doing Internship at Autonomint ## (DEFI STABLE COIN PROTOCOL) *Experienced with DEX

 ### TECK STACK